 - “It may likewise be observed that rockeries should always be in detached groups, and whether large or small, should never present straight lines or flat surfaces. . . it should always be rather cool, and if possible, shut in by itself by shrubbery, and if possible, also, should be accompanied by a jet d’eau or basin of water, or both.”

-John Trumbull, Master Plan for Yale College, 1792.
+John Trumbull, Plan for Old Brick Rowe, 1793.
 The three square privies are surrounded by the shrubbery.

 Thomas Jefferson, Letter describing plans for a “Garden Olitory,” c.
 1804.